GUIDE 2024

 Professional Profile

 A professional profile is a description that highlights relevant skills and expertise and shows employers what assets you will bring to the role.
-A professional profile will immediately demonstrate how you can benefit the hiring organization.
+A professional profile will demonstrate how you can benefit the hiring organization.

-Your professional profile can be an effective way to quickly show your employer how you will be an asset to the hiring organization.
+Your professional profile can be an effective way to show your employer how you will be an asset to the hiring organization.

 Another benefit of including a professional profile is that you can highlight relevant and specific skills and expertise that employers require for the knowledge manager role.